densom/page-spec-yaml-for-llm/README.md

 The included specs define an **example e-commerce store** — product browsing, cart, checkout, user accounts, and admin dashboards.
 Use these as a reference for the format, then delete and replace them with your own application's pages and flows.

+### Insight

+This project is more about the ***concept*** of having AI build a structured data format with validation and human-readable information through a viewer.
+This example was generated with AI and only took a few minutes to create.
+Use this technique for other topics that help you capture intent in the exception cases where markdown is not effective.
+Work with AI to create your own yaml schemas and viewers.

 ### Example Prompts

 **Generate a component from a spec:**